By SonicWall

 What Are The Key Features?

-Establishes encrypted WireGuard-based tunnels for specific enterprise resources.
+Establishes encrypted WireGuard-based tunnels for specific enterprise applications without traditional VPN overhead

-Collects device posture information to verify health before granting access.
+Collects device posture information to verify health before granting access to corporate resources

 How much does it cost?